UlrichVigenschowFNT/FNTHackathon/README.md

 #### 01 REST
 Implementation of the REST interface with JAX-RS.

-The REST interface has three methods:
+The REST interface has these methods:

 *  Create fruit